 - Watching porn desensitizes us to cruelty

 - Watching porn makes us want to watch more porn

 Those are some powerful effects.
 Perhaps the scariest part is how the study defined “Massive exposure group”.
 This group consisted of people exposed to 5 hours of porn over a 6 week period!
-With the accessibility to pornography at an all time high, what would a study of this kind conducted in 2016 reveal?
+With the accessibility to pornography at an all-time high, what would a study of this kind conducted in 2016 reveal?

 Pornography is damaging and addicting.
-If you struggle with pornography use I hope you’ll consider how much it’s effecting your life and relationships.
+If you struggle with pornography use I hope you’ll consider how much it’s affecting your life and relationships.
 I hope you’ll consider seeking out and asking for help from others committed to walking with you in your journey to freedom from addiction.
 Support groups, accountability partners, and therapy can all be helpful.
 Taylor Counseling Group is conducting a therapy group focused on recovery from pornography.
 If you’d like more information please contact us at (214) 530-0021.